masa-finance/masa-oracle/README.md

 ```
 This will connect your Masa Oracle node to the specified node using the provided multi-address.

+## Ad Network Proof of Concept

+📢 Masa Oracle introduces a decentralized ad network as a proof of concept within the decentralized data protocol.
+This network allows publishers who are staked in the system to publish advertisements to a dedicated topic.

+### How It Works

+- Publishers must first stake tokens to participate in the ad network, ensuring a commitment to the network's integrity.
+- Once staked, publishers can publish ads to the `ad-topic` using the `PublishAd` method in the `OracleNode`.
+- Ads are structured with content and metadata, as defined in the `Ad` struct in `pkg/ad/ad.go`.
+- Only staked nodes can publish to the ad topic, as enforced by the `PublishAd` method in `OracleNode`, which checks the `IsStaked` flag before allowing publication.

+## Use Cases

+The Masa Oracle ad network can be utilized in various scenarios, such as:

+- **Targeted Advertising**: Leveraging the decentralized identity data to deliver personalized ads without compromising user privacy.
+- **Content Monetization**: Content creators can receive compensation directly through the protocol for hosting ads.
+- **Community Governance**: Staked nodes can vote on ad policies, ensuring that the network remains aligned with the community's values.

 ## Updates & Additional Information